1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Genetic Testing (if needed)

-HLA-DQ2 and HLA-DQ8 gene testing may be done to support diagnosis, especially in unclear cases or if antibody tests are inconclusive.
+The HLA-DQ2 and HLA-DQ8 gene tests can be that to facilitate the diagnosis, particularly in the ambiguous cases or when the antibody tests are inconclusive.

 Endoscopy with Biopsy

-• Upper endoscopy is performed to visually inspect the small intestine.
+• The upper endoscopy is an examination that is carried out to visually examine the small intestine.

 • Biopsies are taken from the duodenum to confirm villous atrophy — a hallmark of celiac disease.